Leeruska/task-manager/readme.md

 # READ ME

-This is my simple Task Manager app, made with the help of Github Copilot in VS Code.
+This is my simple Task Manager app, made with the support of the Github Copilot in VS Code.

 ## Table of contents